 Now here goes the list of wedding traditions that we intentionally skipped/broke:

 - Unconventional Pamamanhikan.
 Let’s start with the most common Filipino pre-wedding celebration.
-As an only unica hija and unica hijo in our families, I knew our parents wanted to have this in a very traditional way but I am not fond of grand celebrations.
+As unica hija and unica hijo in our families, I knew our parents wanted to have this in a very traditional way but I am not fond of grand celebrations.
 I don’t want to have that much attention of people towards me.
 It was probably also because our parents have already met a couple of times before we were engaged so I didn’t feel the need for formal introductions.
 We just had our pamamanhikan in a hotel over dinner.
 I only have one sibling and he did not even join us and that was fine by me.

 - Gown fitting with the fiancé.
 Years ago, I imagined to have my bestfriends come with me during the gown hunting/fitting, but I had no choice.
 I bought my gowns in Manila and I had no one to accompany me but my fiancé.
 He even helped me decide what design looks good on me.
 Well actually, it was more of getting his approval.
 I have already decided on what I wanted to wear.